jeerrry/test/README.md

 # test
 ### What we have accomplished so far
-* __Multi-currency portfolio__: Positions in different currencies can be grouped in the same portfolio.
-Portfolio book currency can be updated on-the-fly.
-* __Multi-portfolio aggregation__: Each portfolio can have unlimited layers of sub-portfolios.
-All descendants' performance are aggregated in a single view.
-* __User data overrides__: User can override any prices from the system to for their own calculation, without affecting others.
-* __Snapshot-based portfolio construction__: An existing portfolio can be replicated in minutes by inputting only the current holdings, regardless the number of past transactions.
-User can add transactions later and the portfolio seamlessly updates its historical performance.

 # Mission
 Democratising finance by providing individual investors with professional data and analysis.